Thinkwise/docs/docs/sf/work.md

 ### Attachments

-Files can be uploaded as attachments to work.
+Files can be uploaded as attachments to a work item.

 ### Log